Integrable deformations and degenerations of some irregular singularities: Isomonodromic deformations

 to the diagonal matrix

 \end{lemme}

 \begin{proof} The result is standard (\cf \eg \cite[Prop.\,4.2]{C-D-G17a}), but we will give a proof valid on any algebraic closed field of characteristic zero instead of $\CC$, \ie not depending on the transcendental notion of fundamental solution.
-Firstly, on can find a formal base change $\wh F_o=\id-zF_1^\nd(t_o)+\cdots$ which transforms $A(t_o,z)$ to the formal matrix
+Firstly, one can find a formal base change $\wh F_o=\id-zF_1^\nd(t_o)+\cdots$ that transforms $A(t_o,z)$ to the formal matrix